EMCLab-Sinica/DynBal/common/simulator.md

 * `-r`: Turns the simulated NVM (`nvm.bin`) into read-only memory (discards any changes).
 This is useful if you are debugging some issue and want to keep NVM in a specific state.
 * `-f`: Dump floating point numbers instead integers during debugging.
 * `-c`: Force shutdown after writing N bytes to NVM.
-See
+This option is used by the `--shutdown-after-writes` of the `run-intermittently.py` script.
 * `-s`: Save output features maps to a file instead of printing them out; requires building the simulator with `-D USE_PROTOBUF=ON` and `-D MY_DEBUG=2` or higher.

 ## Checking inference accuracy